04 Java Fundamentals | Operators in Java | By Dummy for Dummies

 2. ASSIGNMENT OPERATOR ( = )

-This is a single operator that assign certain value to a variable. = Tells the computer to take what is on right side and store it in the left side.
-With few modifications it can be used in many ways few of them are as follow:
+This is a single operator that assigns a certain value to a variable. = tells the computer to take what is on the right side and store it in the left side.
+With few modifications it can be used in many ways:

-int a = 5 put 5 in a
+• Direct Assignment: int a = 5; puts 5 in a

-Think of assignment operator = as pouring water into water bottle (content into variable).
-You can empty the bottle (variable), pour milk in it, replace the milk by cold drink.
-Variable will contain the latest value assigned to it regardless of what it had before BUT the data type must be same.
-You can't put "skibidi" (String) in int a (Integer)
+Think of assignment operator = as pouring water into a water bottle (content into variable).
+You can empty the bottle, pour milk in it, replace the milk with cold drink.
+Variable will contain the latest value assigned to it regardless of what it had before, BUT the data type must be the same.
+You can't put "skibidi" (String) in int a (Integer).

 3. RELATIONAL OPERATORS (For Comparison)

-These compare two values with each other and gives a boolean which is either true or false .
+These compare two values with each other and give a boolean which is either true or false.

 public static void main(String[] args) {